How Do You Determine Just Compensation in Eminent Domain Cases?

 “For a long time, the benchmark for just compensation has been market value,” says McFarland.

-- Market approach.
-Appraisers will look at comparable sales to assess the value of the property.
-For example, if the government wants to take a homeowner’s property, appraisers will look at recent property sales involving similar houses (size, amenities, etc.) or at similar plots of land.
+Appraisers will look at comparable sales to assess property value.
+For example, appraisers might look at recent property sales involving similar houses (size, amenities, etc.) or similar plots of land.
 This method only works if there are properties for comparison.

 “Not every offer is a bad offer,” McFarland says.
 “There’s a sense that the government always lowballs, but landowners accept a majority of offers without challenging them.”